HammyHavoc/hammyhavoc/README.md

 - 👯 I’m looking to collaborate and offer more [music for video games](https://www.splitanatom.com/services/audio-production/scoring/)

-- 🤝 I’m looking for help with improving [Matrix](https://github.com/matrix-org)
+- 🤝 I’m looking for help improving [Matrix](https://github.com/matrix-org)

 - 👨‍💻 All of my projects are available at [https://www.splitanatom.com](https://www.splitanatom.com)